 Let’s look at the liver, which has numerous functions.
 It detoxifies the blood, maintains blood glucose levels, supports bile production, synthesizes hormones, stores iron and vitamins, stores fuel (glucose for energy), etc.

 -The liver stores vitamins like A, C, D, K, B12, and Iron.
 Vitamin A supports healthy eyes, hair, skin, bones, and teeth.
 D helps maintain healthy bones and mood.
 Vitamin K supports blood clotting – especially if experiencing heavy blood flow during perimenopause.
-B12 is vital to support brain health, brain fog, concentration, and energy.
+B12 is vital to support brain health, concentration, and energy.
 Iron maintains energy and keeps the body from experiencing fatigue.
 Hence, deficiencies in these areas can trigger or exacerbate menopause symptoms.

 -Fluctuating and high glucose levels can trigger hot flashes, headaches, dizziness, and heart palpitations.